SumedhDawadi/Windows-Incident-Response-Playbook/README.md

 Simple Type Task Scheduler or Type 𝐭𝐚𝐬𝐤𝐬𝐜𝐡𝐝.𝐦𝐬𝐜 in Run
 ```
 ## ◉ Startup
-- Check startup via Task Manager and check if any script or any cloud based services running such as MEGA.
+- Check startup via Task Manager and check if any script or any cloud based service.
 - Hackers takes advantage of start-up.
 - Hackers do this by injecting arbitrary code on active running processes that will run once PC gets started